Remains believed to be missing actress Adea Shabani, LAPD says

 They did eventually gather other information during the search that led them to the shallow grave where the remains were found.

-As the investigation continued on Spotz, authorities eventually placed a want on his vehicle, a 2015 Toyota Tacoma truck.
+As the investigation continued on Spotz, authorities eventually placed a warrant on his vehicle, a 2015 Toyota Tacoma truck.

 On March 22, San Bernardino County sheriff's deputies found Spotz in his car in the area of the 10 and 15 Freeways.
 After trying to stop him, he fled and a chase ensued.